Deasun/CorporateNetworks/README.md

 * PORT='5000'
 * DEBUG='True'

-During production enviornment variables are set in Heroku Config Vars during production and debug is set to 'False'.
+During production environment variables are set in Heroku Config Vars during production and debug is set to 'False'.

 ## Getting the code up and running
 1. Create a virtual environment running python 3.7.5 as the default in your IDE